MicrosoftDocs/azure-docs/articles/machine-learning/service/tutorial-first-experiment-automated-ml.md

 In this tutorial, you learn how to create your first automated machine learning experiment in the Azure portal (preview) without writing a single line of code.
 This example creates a classification model to predict if a client will subscribe to a fixed term deposit with a financial institution.

-With automated machine learning, you can automate away time intensive and iterative tasks to automatically perform algorithm selection and hyperparameter tuning.
-Automated machine learning rapidly iterates over many combinations of both algorithms and hyperparameters to find the best model based on your primary success metric.
+With automated machine learning, you can automate away time intensive tasks.
+Automated machine learning rapidly iterates over many combinations of algorithms and hyperparameters to help you find the best model based on a success metric of your choosing.

-In this tutorial, you learn the following tasks:
+In this tutorial, you learn how to do the following tasks:

 > [!div class="checklist"]
 > * Create an Azure Machine Learning service workspace.